-- The DRC will provide documentation to the student who must then provide this documentation to the instructor when requesting accommodation (NOTE: There is a new DRC format this year) - You must submit this documentation prior to submitting assignments or taking the quizzes or exams - Accommodations are not retroactive; therefore, students should contact the office as soon as possible during the term for which they are seeking accommodations
+- The DRC will provide documentation to the student who must then provide this documentation to the instructor when requesting accommodation. - You must submit this documentation prior to submitting assignments or taking the quizzes or exams. - Accommodations are not retroactive; therefore, students should contact the office as soon as possible during the term for which they are seeking accommodations.